tomasmcguinness/dotnet-passbook/README.md

 	Install-Package dotnet-passbook

-## iOS 10
+## NFC Support

-This library covers almost all of the fields in Passbook, but the NFC fields are omitted.
-These are for use in Apple Pay and require special certificates, which I don't have.
+This library covers almost all of the fields in Passbook.
+At present the NFC fields are omitted, but I have a new branch that contains this key.
+I'm working with some users of the library on testing this feature since a special NFC certificate is required from Apple.
+Unfortunately, Apple won't supply a certificate, even for testing.

+## .Net Core

+I've had several people ask whether this library will support .Net Core.
+I've created a new branch called port-to-dotnet-standard, which cotains a new version of the library, built on .Net Standard 2.0.
+I've had to remove all the template support, since this uses System.Configuration, which doesn't really exist in .Net Standard.
+I haven't decided on an approach that will work for both .Net Framework and .Net Core configuration models.
+I will most likely release this as v2 of the library to Nuget at some point.

 ## Contribute

 All pull requests are welcomed!
 If you come across an issue you cannot fix, please raise an issue or drop me an email at tomas@tomasmcguinness.com or follow me on twitter @tomasmcguinness

-## .Net Core

-I've had several people ask whether this library will support .Net Core.
-If I get the time, I'll try and make this a .Net Standard library, but I'm dependant on Crypto libs etc., so I'll need to evaluate them to ensure they will work .Net Core also.

 ## Supporting the project